ryosukee/DecoParser/README.md

-DecoParser is a simple command line parser.
+DecoParser is a simple command line parser, this is simply warping argparse.
 It can be used as decorator like [Click][].
 The differences from [Click][] are below.

+1. Distributed argument definition
-1. You can use multiple function for each option and argument.
+You can use multiple function for each option and argument.
 Hence, you only have to add decorator to a function requiring arguments and options.

   foo.py